Five steps to establish your business worth

 - Business earnings history.

-- Availability of reliable business earnings projections into the future.
+- Availability of realistic business earnings forecasts.

-Choosing the asset based business valuation methods
+Choosing the asset based valuation methods

 How the market based business valuation methods work